trailofbits/cb-multios/cqe-challenges/KPRCA_00010/README.md

 The formula for chunk size = 4 + (8 + sub chunk1 size) + (8 + sub chunk2 size)
-Since the unpatched version assumes sub chunk1's size will always be 16, this allows for an overflow because of how the track is malloc'd vs how it is cgc_indexed.
+Since the unpatched version assumes sub chunk1's size will always be 16, this allows for an overflow because of how the track is malloc'd vs how it is indexed.

 The header validation function returns the file size of the audio file, and by using this the program mallocs (file size - header size) bytes.
 This value should be exactly equal to sub chunk2's size, but the programmer's